Installation of TrackMe

 Installation Target

-TrackMe is a Search Head component only, therefore it has to be deployed only on a target Search Head layer:
+TrackMe is a Search Head component only; therefore, it must be deployed only on a target Search Head layer:

 Splunk roles